christiang7/ToText/Scripts/rss-feed-reinsert.md

 ## Featuress

-This program can only save web articles not files for read it later.
+This program can only save web articles, not files for read it later.
 There exist options to choose in which place the tabs should be stored.

 ## Infos